-On April 16, 2014, Directive 2014/49/EU of the European Parliament and of the Council on deposit guarantee schemes ("Deposit Guarantee Schemes Directive") was adopted, aimed at eliminating certain differences between the laws of the EU member states as regards the rules on deposit guarantee schemes to which those credit institutions are subject.
+On April 16, 2014, Directive 2014/49/EU of the European Parliament and of the Council on deposit guarantee schemes (the "Deposit Guarantee Schemes Directive") was adopted, aimed at eliminating certain differences between the laws of the EU member states as regards the rules on deposit guarantee schemes to which those credit institutions are subject.
 The Deposit Guarantee Schemes Directive was transposed to Spanish national law through Law 11/2015 and Royal Decree 1012/2015 by amending, respectively, RDL 16/2011 and RD 2606/1996.
 As the Deposit Guarantee Schemes Directive states that the scope of protection of deposit guarantee schemes shall be limited to the coverage of deposits or to funding early intervention or resolution measures, the FGD has been divided into (i) the deposit guarantee division, which funds shall be used to cover the responsibilities set out in the Deposit Guarantee Schemes Directive, and (ii) the securities guarantee division, which shall cater for the rest of responsibilities of the FGD.

 RD 1012/2015 introduced a change in the methodology of calculation of the contributions to the deposit guarantee division.
 The calculation base for the contributions was no longer determined by the total amount of deposits that may need to be covered by the deposit guarantee schemes, but rather by the volume of deposits that would become effectively covered by the deposit guarantee schemes.
-Likewise, this regulation sets out a cooperation regime between the deposit guarantee schemes of the EU member states, in particular, in relation to the refund of deposits in branches established by banks in other member states.
+Likewise, this regulation sets out a cooperation regime between the deposit guarantee schemes of the EU member states, in particular, in relation to the refund of deposits in branches established by banks in other EU member states.

-Due to the fact that the integration of deposit guarantee schemes into a single scheme for countries participating in the EU Banking Union is perceived as a "third pillar" of such EU Banking Union (the other two being the SSM and the SRM, both already in force), on January 26, 2021, the European Commission launched a targeted public consultation on technical aspects on a new review of BRRD, the SRM Regulation and Directive 2014/49/EU of the European Parliament and of the Council of April 16, 2014 on deposit guarantee schemes.
-The consultation was open until April 20, 2021 and was split into two main sections: a section covering the general objectives of the review focus, and a section seeking technical feedback on stakeholders' experience with the current framework and the need for changes in the future framework, notably on (i) resolution, liquidation and other available measures to handle banking crises, (ii) level of harmonization of creditor hierarchy in the EU and impact on no creditor worse off principle, and (iii) depositor insurance.
-No agreement was reached on potential changes during the public consultation and new proposals from the European Commission were expected during the first quarter of 2023.
+Due to the fact that the integration of deposit guarantee schemes into a single scheme for countries participating in the EU Banking Union is perceived as a "third pillar" of such EU Banking Union (the other two "pillars" being the SSM and the SRM, both already in force), on January 26, 2021, the European Commission launched a targeted public consultation on technical aspects on a new review of BRRD, the SRM Regulation and the Deposit Guarantee Schemes Directive.
+The consultation was split into two main sections: a section covering the general objectives of the review focus, and a section seeking technical feedback on stakeholders' experience with the current framework and the need for changes in the future framework, notably on (i) resolution, liquidation and other available measures to handle banking crises, (ii) level of harmonization of creditor hierarchy in the EU and impact on no creditor worse off principle, and (iii) depositor insurance.
+Although no agreement was reached on potential changes during the public consultation, on April 18, 2023, the European Commission adopted the CMDI Proposal which is still subject to further discussion by the